Gerard Bilders: Biography

-Bilders received his first drawing lessons from his father, the landscape painter Johannes Warnardus Bilders.
 From the start of his artistic career Bilders' focus was on landscape painting but also on animals in the landscape.
-Bilders studied at the Academy of Visual Arts in The Hague from about 1857 to 1859 and drew naked and dressed models there.
+Bilders studied at the Academy of Visual Arts in The Hague from about 1857 to 1859 and drew nude and dressed models there.
 In the Mauritshuis museum he copied Paulus Potter's landscapes with cattle; for a while he was the pupil of landscape and animal painter Charles Humbert in Switzerland.
-From time to time Gerard Bilders would assist his father by filling in his landscape-painting with animals, as he did a.o. in 1859 by painting some goats in a large forest-landscape of his father, commissioned by a Russian art-seller.
+From time to time Gerard Bilders would assist his father by filling in his landscape paintings with animals, as he did in 1859 by painting some goats in a large forest-landscape of his father, commissioned by a Russian art-seller.

 In 1860 they traveled together to the 'Exposition Générale des Beaux-Arts' in Brussel where he became acquainted for the first time in his life with the painters of the French School of Barbizon.
 Two times he made a voyage to Switzerland/France; the first time as of September 1858, when he painted there together with some artist-friends in open air, in the Savoy.

 Later in 1859 he began painting in the county-area around Leiden, often 'meadows with cattle'.
 Here he tried to reproduce the moods that the Dutch flat landscape evoked by using peculiar light effects as well as 'a colored, fragrant warm grey.'
 In July 1860 he wrote: "I am searching for a tone, which we call 'colored grey'.
 I mean that all colors, even the strongest, can be brought together in such a way as to give the impression of a warm, vital grey.".
 When he mixed all the colors of the palette just with grey to get this graying effect, he was usually dissatisfied with the result.
 His attempts in mixing unbroken colors foreshadowed the later tonal painting style of the Hague School painters.

-Gerard Bilders returned to Oosterbeek from 1857 - 1864 where he met Anton Mauve and the Maris brothers, in particular Willem Maris.
-He died in Amsterdam because of tuberculosis when he was only 26.
+Gerard Bilders returned to Oosterbeek from 1857 to 1864 where he met Anton Mauve and the Maris brothers, in particular Willem Maris.
+He died in Amsterdam from tuberculosis when he was only 26.